Faculty-Student Collaborations

 Enhance your learning by collaborating with faculty mentors on research and creative projects.
 In the process, you’ll develop analytic skills and the confidence to succeed.

-In addition to regional conferences and Hope’s own Celebration of Undergraduate Research and Creative Performance, nearly every year we have student research projects accepted for presentation at the National Conference of Undergraduate Research (NCUR).
+Our students regularly present at Hope’s Celebration of Undergraduate Research and Creative Performance and have research projects accepted for presentation at regional communication conferences as well as the National Conference of Undergraduate Research (NCUR) .
 Our students have also co-authored research with faculty mentors and won state-level awards for their creative media projects.
 Read on for a sampling of recent faculty-student collaborations and contact individual faculty if you are interested in collaborative opportunities.

 - RECENT CONFERENCE PRESENTATIONS